Estimating the characteristics of stochastic damping Hamiltonian systems from continuous observations: Drift estimation

-Combining Corollary \ref{cor: inv dens 1} with Theorem \ref{theorem: drift} and a specific choice of $r_T$ then yields our next main result, an upper bound on the rate of convergence for a weighted version of the $\sup$-norm risk of the drift estimator $\hat b$ introduced in \eqref{def:drift}.
+Combining Theorem \ref{cor: inv dens 1} with Proposition \ref{theorem: drift} and a specific choice of $r_T$ then yields our next main result, an upper bound on the rate of convergence for a weighted version of the $\sup$-norm risk of the drift estimator $\hat b$ introduced in \eqref{def:drift}.

 \begin{theorem} Let $D\subset \R^{2d}$ be a bounded, open set, fix $j\in\{1,\ldots,d\}$, assume \hyperref[framework]{$\cA$}, $b^j\rho,\rho\in\cH_D(\beta_1,\beta_2,\cL_1,\cL_2)$, and set